How solar panels are made

 Stage 1: Sand

 Believe it or not, sand is the main component of solar panels.
 There are many types of sand.
-But, silica sand is the one that is used to make solar panels because the main component is silicon dioxide, which is the most suitable for solar panels.
+However, silica sand is used to make solar panels because the main component is silicon dioxide, which is the most suitable for solar panels.

 The silicon dioxide molecule is made up of silicon and oxygen.
 Silicon is the second most common element on the earth and is widely used in the electronics industry.